foodiefm/errbit/README.md

 Google** on the Login page.
 You will also be able to link your Google profile to your user account on your **Edit profile** page.

+Optionally, set GOOGLE_ALLOW_DOMAINS=[example.org,example.com] to check if authenticated user's email is from allowed list of domains.
+Creates new users automatically.

 ### Configuring LDAP authentication:

 * Set ERRBIT_USER_HAS_USERNAME=true